Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Findings

 \subsubsection{Color}

 Another aspect of the output that artists positively evaluated was color.
-Most of them were surprised and pleased by the accuracy of the color palette generated in the output, stating “Then you see the composition and you see the colors and I think that's what it does best” [P2] and “The colours are quite successful.
+Most of them were surprised and pleased by the accuracy of the color palette generated in the output, stating, “Then you see the composition and you see the colors and I think that's what it does best” [P2] and “The colors are quite successful.
 That's an interesting thing” [P1].
-Even in assessing other participants, color was a key successful element - [P1]: “I think color wise they nailed her [P2]”.
+Even in assessing other participants, color was an accurately copied element: “I think color wise they nailed her” says [P1], talking about what the model succeeded in reproducing about [P2]'s work.
 Recognizing someone’s work by their color palette points to how important color is to style as an index of their identity and uniqueness.

 But again, when reflecting on their illustration practice, artists agreed that color serves a purpose, without which color transfer does not contribute to style transfer, as one of the artists explained: \begin{quote} \textit{ [P4]: “And the color choices are close, but for the garden one, for example, it is kind of far, I just wouldn't use that neon [green], like I used it in my work before, but I wouldn't pair it with... certain colors I wouldn't pair with certain ones. […]” } \end{quote}